BioPhoton/ngRe/README.md

 **Solutions**

-All those problems biol down to 2 different solutions depending on the perticular problem.
+All those problems boil down to 2 different solutions depending on the perticular problem.
 - using `ReplaySubjects` with `bufferSize` of `1` to cache the latest sent value
-- using `shareReplay` => @TODO Provide an example in the right section above!!
+- using `shareReplay` for referencial sharing as shown in [Sharing References over Observables](Sharing-References-over-Observables)

-_Early Producer Problem:_
+### The Early Producer Problem

 The subscription happens before any value can arrive.

 For example, subscriptions to view elements the constructor happen before they ever exist.